The Doctor's Companions

 (Gary Russell)

-Over the subsequent years, the Network gathered together a group of ESPnets - humans with various assorted powerful psychic abilities - using them to run errands while simultaneously claiming that they were being employed by the UN.
-Eventually, John Doe’s activities brought the Network to the Sixth Doctor’s attention in the last few days of 1993, when they abducted Trey Korte - a powerful psychic whose abilities had been activated after an encounter with the TARDIS and an old friend of The Doctor’s current companion Melanie Bush - to replace one of their ESPnet.
-The Doctor, Mel, and former companion Evelyn Smythe - whom The Doctor had left on Earth in 1988 to keep track of a few loose ends due to his own inability to focus on Earth when there were so many other worlds that would require his help - managed to follow Trey’s trail to the Irish twins Ciara and Cellian, former agents of the Autons.
-Their programming had been broken after The Doctor and Trey confronted the Nestene Consciousness in 1989, the twins were now working with the powerful psychic Sebastian Malvern to stop the true face of the Magnate; alien psychics known as the Cylox, who had been imprisoned in a pocket dimension centuries in the past and now seeking to escape.
+Over the subsequent years, the Network gathered together a group of ESPnets - humans with various assorted powerful psychic abilities - using them to run errands while simultaneously claiming that they were being employed by the UN, Doe being the perfect candidate to run such an operation as his brain damage rendered his mind unable to be read by telepaths.
+Eventually, John Doe's activities brought the Network to the Sixth Doctor's attention in the last few days of 1993, when they abducted Trey Korte - a powerful psychic whose abilities had been activated after an encounter with the TARDIS and an old friend of The Doctor's current companion Melanie Bush - to replace one of their ESPnet.
+The Doctor, Mel, and former companion Evelyn Smythe - whom The Doctor had left on Earth in 1988 to keep track of a few loose ends due to his own inability to focus on Earth when there were so many other worlds that would require his help - managed to follow Trey's trail to the Irish twins Ciara and Cellian, former agents of a renegade government official who had augmented them into lethal assassins using Auton technology before Trey and The Doctor broke their programming in their last encounter ("Business Unusual").
+Seeking redemption for their pasts, the twins were now working with the powerful psychic Sebastian Malvern to stop the true face of the Magnate; alien psychics known as the Cylox, who had been imprisoned in a pocket dimension centuries in the past and now seeking to escape (One of them had managed to physically escape to Earth with more limited powers, requiring the other to astrally project himself to Earth and create the fiction of the Magnate to set up a criminal network that could track down and recapture his brother).

-Aided by Malvern, The Doctor was able to defeat the Cylox by triggering the destruction of their dimension and - having confronted the Cylox in the dimension as it began to fall apart - forcing them into another prison of his own creation by stating that it was The Doctor’s prison or destruction, but Malvern was confronted by one of Doe’s agents who had long ago been turned into a ‘sleeper agent’ for one of the Cylox.
-Although the agent was defeated, Doe - who had followed her to Malvern - attempted to force Mel and Evelyn to lead him to The Doctor by threatening Malvern and their assorted allies, only for Doe to be shot during the confrontation.
-Shortly before he departed Earth, The Doctor, having seen a picture of Doe, mourned his past dislike of Jeremy, as if he’d simply been a bit more interested in the man’s fate, so much death might have been averted.
+Aided by Malvern, The Doctor was able to defeat the Cylox by triggering the destruction of their dimension and forcing them into another, smaller prison that he created from the remnants of their realm, although a third entity that had been assigned as their warden subsequently destroyed the Cylox.
+At the same time, however, Malvern was confronted by one of Doe's agents who had long ago been turned into a 'sleeper agent' for one of the Cylox, and although the agent was defeated, Doe followed her to Malvern when she forced one of the ESPnet to teleport her to him to stop him thwarting her master.
+Refusing to listen to reason, Doe attempted to force Mel and Evelyn to lead him to The Doctor by threatening Malvern and their assorted allies, only for Doe to be shot during the confrontation by Malvern's associates.
+Shortly before he departed Earth, The Doctor, having seen a picture of Doe, mourned his past dislike of Jeremy, as so much death could have been averted if he'd simply been a bit more interested in the man's fate.

 Return to the top of this page